Lorraine Hanlon

-Lorraine Hanlon Comanor (born in 1946) is an American retired figure skater who competed in ladies singles.
+Lorraine Hanlon Comanor (born 1946) is an American retired figure skater who competed in ladies singles.
 She is the 1963 U.S. national champion.
 After retiring from ice skating, Hanlon went on to attend medical school and practiced as an anesthesiologist for 20 years before going into pharmaceutical medicine.
 She is board certified in anesthesia.

 Early life

 Hanlon was born in 1946 in Boston, Massachusetts to stockbroker Gordon B. Hanlon and artist and Harvard art historian Marguerite Pote Hanlon.
 As a child, she suffered from severe asthma and began skating after her mother took her to an ice rink to get away from pollen.

 Career

 She won the junior title at the 1961 United States Figure Skating Championships.
 She was invited to participate in an exhibition following that year's World Figure Skating Championships but declined because her school would not allow her to go.
 That decision proved fateful, as the flight she would have been on (Sabena Flight 548) crashed near Brussels, Belgium, killing all on board.

 Hanlon won the silver medal at the 1962 U.S. Championships and the gold at the 1963 U.S. Championships.
 However, she retired prior to the 1964 Winter Olympics.

 Hanlon was a graduate of the Winsor School in Boston, and was attending the Swiss Alpine College in Switzerland the same year she won her U.S. title.
 She had previously spent summers training in Europe and spoke fluent French and German.
 She retired after the 1963 World Championship, but was later persuaded to return to skating while attending Jackson College of Tufts University, but finished 4th at the U.S. Championships and therefore failed to qualify for the 1964 Winter Olympics.
 She then transferred to Harvard University, graduating in 1968, having already started medical school.